 Everyone, as they get older, must experience this strange kind of temporal emigration.
 We all move away from the values we grew up in.
 I suspect it’s one of the things that wears out seniors the most, society moves on without you.
 Newer people change the rules and things change (hopefully for the better, but there is certainly no guarantee of that).
 I imagine most aging people feel like the world has become a foreign place to them.

 Based on the myths Western society is founded on, you’d assume that this is a case of continual improvement with us becoming the shining zenith of civilization, but human history suggests otherwise.
 We have moments of rationality that become eclipsed by our own darker nature.
-When that happens you’d better hope there is a Winston Churchill to fend of the Nazis of the world.
-There are racist imperialists and there are racist imperialists – had the other guy won the definition of racist imperialist would have ascended to new heights.
+When that happens you’d better hope there is a Winston Churchill to fend off the Nazis of the world.
+There are racist imperialists and there are racist imperialists – had the other guy won, the definition of racist imperialist would have ascended to new heights.
 Starving people in India to feed soldiers during a war is a very different thing to active genocide, which is what you’d have had with Axis occupied India.

 There are a number of points made in that article that, while true, ignore the circumstances they were made in.
 Dresden fire bombings are described as an unmitigated act of terror.
 In retrospect the Allies won World War 2, but this was by no means a certain outcome.
 In an all-out war with both sides intent on the complete subjugation of the other, the Allied firebombings not only severely affected the German war machine’s means of production, but it also struck fear into an enemy drunk on its own sense of superiority.
 You don’t win wars by pulling punches.
 Was Churchill an imperialist?
 No doubt, and he shared the racist views of his culture and time period, but to rewrite history to suit your own values without recognizing that cultural influence is itself a kind of prejudice.

-There is something to be said for the clarify of purpose and honesty with which people used to go about the business of empire.
+There is something to be said for the clarity of purpose and honesty with which people used to go about the business of empire.
 At least back then you knew what people stood for.
 In Canada this looked like outright oppression, religious indoctrination in residential schools and overt colonization.
-Today all that is hidden behind a quiet racism and just enough prosaic government support to make the people its supposed to be helping helpless.
-In 150 years it might be said that all we’ve gotten better at is management.
+Today all that is hidden behind a quiet racism and just enough prosaic government support to make the people it’s supposed to be helping helpless.
+In 150 years it might be said that all we’ve gotten better at is the management of colonialism.
 While all that’s going on we’re removing John A. MacDonald from that embarrassing historical record.
 At this rate we’ll have history scrubbed clean with our revisionism in no time.
 Don’t worry though – the racism and cultural inequalities will stay safe and warm under that revisionist blanket.

 We often sit up here in the 21st Century criticizing the shortsightedness of the people before us.
 I wonder what our descendants, looking at us sitting on our high horses while appearing blissfully ignorant about our hypocrisy, will say about us.